-According to this type of measuring grid arrangement of the rosette, the calculation of the principal normal stresses σ1 and σ2 is made according to the equation:
+According to this type of measuring grid arrangement of the rosette, the calculation of the principal normal stresses on σ1 and σ2 is made according to the equation:

 The principal directions are the directions in which the principal normal stresses σ1 and σ2 occur as calculated using the equations above (they are identical with the principal strain directions ε1 and ε2).
 They can be determined using geometrical relationships from the strains εa, εb and εc measured with the R rosette.

 The aim of the following treatment is to provide the practical engineer with a convenient and reliable method.
-The theoretical aspects of Mohr's Stress Circle, which form the basis of this treatment, are described in the specialist literature.
+The theoretical aspects of Mohr's Stress Circle, which forms the basis of this treatment, are described in the specialist literature.

 First a tangent of an auxiliary angle ψ is calculated:

-for the 0°/45°/90° rosette according to the formula
+For the 0°/45°/90° rosette, according to the formula

-for the 0°/60°/120° rosette according to the formula
+For the 0°/60°/120° rosette, according to the formula

 Note: The tangent of an angle in the right-angled triangle is the ratio of the opposite side (numerator N) to the adjacent side (denominator D):